 Hailed as “un jeune chef très talentueux” by Radio-Canada, Kevin Zakresky is conductor of the Pacifica Singers and the founder-director of Sea to Sky Symphony in Vancouver.
 He is the past Music Director of the Prince George Symphony Orchestra and and has recently conducted the St Louis Symphony, Sudbury Symphony, West Coast Symphony, Vancouver Chamber Choir and in the Spring of 2016 launched the Sea to Sky Symphony in Vancouver.
-He has recently been appointed Associate Conductor of Zelda: Symphony of the Goddesses, a touring company that collaborates with orchestras through North America and Europe.
+He has recently been appointed Touring Conductor of Zelda: Symphony of the Goddesses, a company that collaborates with orchestras through North America and Europe.
 He completed his Doctorate at Yale University in 2012.

 Fall of 2016 saw him also guest conduct the Vancouver Chamber Choir in two concerts: Festiva! in November and The Christmas Story in December.